Should You Give Money To A Sports Gambler?

 It’s important to remember that one of the signs of a betting addiction is lying or being dishonest to conceal gambling activity.

-Online sports betting is widely allowed in the U.S. and beyond, making access to dangerous gambling easier than ever before.
+Online sports betting is widely available in the U.S. and beyond, making access to dangerous gambling easier than ever.

 Financial strain from gambling, even if you are indirectly involved, can be bad for your heart.